 The CAO will:

-1. Enter in the case notes the date an oral request for a special allowance was made or the date a written request was received.
+1. Enter in the case narrative the date an oral request for a special allowance was made or the date a written request was received.

 2. Authorize an allowance or deny the request no later than 10 calendar days from the date the request was received.